Amara Malla

 Amara Malla (also known as Narendra Malla) was a king of the Malla dynasty and the third king of Kantipur.
 He succeeded his father Surya Malla and ruled from 1530 to 1560.
+During his reign, as well as many Jatra festivals, including Hari Siddhi Jatra, he instituted a dance for the goddess Mahalaksmi and the Rudrayani Temple at Khokana.
+He was succeeded by his son Mahendra Malla.

 Life

-Amara Malla was a religious monarch and started numerous Jatras such as the Halchowk Devi Jatra, Hari Siddhi Jatra, Trisuli Jatra, etc.

-During his reign, he annexed, in addition to others, the following villages: